Saribeg/Full-Stack-Open/Part-8/README.md

 > **Note:** If you encounter dependency installation issues due to the `mongoose` version, run the install command with `--force`.

+## Time Tracking

+Starting from Part 7 of the course, I began tracking my work time with **Toggl**.
+Here’s the breakdown for Part 8:

 | Task                                                                                                                                                            | Time                                   |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------- |
 | **FSO.
 Part-8a** – GraphQL server                                                                                                                               | 3&nbsp;hours&nbsp;19&nbsp;minutes      |